 With image sharing platforms, visual aspects are put at the forefront: the focus here lies on publishing photos and videos; comments play a smaller role.
 What counts the most are entertaining posts that leave a strong and lasting visual impression on target groups.
 But what options are out there in addition to the market leaders, Pinterest and Instagram?

-With roughly 300 million active users, the micro blog for photos and videos Instagram is one of the most popular social networks currently on the market.
-And while it’s possible to share pictures and videos with Facebook or Google+, Instagram has its own unique dynamic that is centered on pictures.
+With roughly 1 billion active users, the micro blog for photos and videos Instagram is one of the most popular social networks currently on the market.
+And while it’s possible to share pictures and videos with Facebook, Instagram has its own unique dynamic that is centered on pictures.
 The app offers countless photo editing features.
 Entries are categorized with the use of hashtags.

 When Facebook bought Instagram in 2012, there were just 40 million Instagram users, today that number has increased to 400 million!